People looking for assistance with paying for long-term care often turn to Medicaid MassHealth applications for help.

 The good news is that there are planning tools and even some exceptions to the penalties for transferring assets during this time period - including your home!

 Expert-level attorneys know how these exceptions work and how to get you qualified.
 If you need to apply for Medicaid now or think you may need to apply in 5 years, you need to start planning now.
 If you would like to talk about applying for Medicaid, or setting up your assets for the future, give us a call at 978-657-7437 to set up a Strategic Planning Session with one of our expert attorneys today.
+You can even book a session online!
 We have a 100% success rate on MassHealth Medicaid applications and renewals!Related Articles: Medicaid Can Still Make You Pay!
 5 Reasons Your MassHealth Long-Term Care Application will get Denied.
 Can Medicaid Take My House?
 What is the difference between Medicaid and Medicare?